GarwelGarwel/SpaceAge/README.md

 # SpaceAge

-Space Age is a mod for Kerbal Space Program, which collects and shows various information about your campaign.
-As of v0.2, it has two modules, the Chronicle and Achievements, implemented (see below).
+Space Age is a mod for Kerbal Space Program, which lets you see important events and achievements of your playthrough.

-The mod is a beta.
-It shouldn't destroy your ships or kill your kerbals, but an occasional NRE or freezeup are possible.
-Backward compatibility between versions is not guaranteed.
-Please report errors in the Issues tab or in the forum post.

-**Do NOT use the GameData folder on Github to install the mod as it contains WIP, often unfinished versions of files with an outdated DLL.
-Only use Releases tab to download the mod.**

 **Chronicle**

-The Chronicle module shows a history of notable events in the playthrough (adjustable in Difficulty Settings):
+The Chronicle shows a history of notable events in the playthrough (adjustable via Difficulty Settings):
 - launches
 - reaching space
 - orbiting